Introduction: The Hidden Cost of Staying Put

 Data Validation Strategies During Cloud Migration - Ensure 100% Accuracy

-A complete guide to data validation during cloud migration covering pre-migration profiling, during-migration checksums, post-migration verification, and automated testing strategies.
+A complete guide to data validation during cloud migration covering pre-migration profiling, during-migration checksums, post-migration verification, data observability platforms, and automated testing strategies.